Connect someone to the face-to-face help they urgently need.

 Latest polling

-Recent polling conducted by YouGov and Christians Against Poverty in December 2024 took a closer look at the interaction between debt, poverty and living standards and highlighted the impact of financial difficulty.
+Recent polling conducted by Opinium and Christians Against Poverty in August-September 2025 took a closer look at the interaction between debt, poverty and living standards and highlighted the impact of financial difficulty.

 of UK adults have a deficit budget

-of UK adults have debt that they are struggling to repay
+of UK adults report having debt that they are struggling to repay (excluding student loans or mortgages)

 A person with a fuzzy squizzle next to their head, representing thoughts, emotions, or mental health.